andyyumiao/jSynLog/README.md

 You can run the ZkLogLevelService instance on distributed servers

 # Q&A
-You can setup one web console: To read the data on zookeeper and change the application log configuration on zookeeper
+You can setup one web console: To read the data and change the application log configuration on zookeeper